mosaicml/composer/docs/source/trainer/checkpointing.rst

 Resume training
 ---------------

-To resume training from a previous checkpoint, set the ``load_path`` argument of the :class:`Trainer` to the checkpoint filepath.
-When the :class:`.Trainer` is initialized, the checkpoint state will be restored, and :meth:`Trainer.fit` will continue training from where the checkpoint left off.
+To resume training from a previous checkpoint, set the ``load_path`` argument of the :class:`.Trainer` to the checkpoint filepath.
+When the :class:`.Trainer` is initialized, the checkpoint state will be restored, and :meth:`.Trainer.fit` will continue training from where the checkpoint left off.

 .. testsetup::